Package 'TDLM'

 3. Attraction constrained model (model = "ACM").
 Only in_trips will be preserved (arguments nb_trips and out_trips will not be used).

 4. Doubly constrained model (model = "DCM").
 Both out_trips and in_trips will be preserved (arguments nb_tripswill not be used).
-The doubly constrained model is based on an Iterative Proportional Fitting process (Deming and Stephan 1940).
+The doubly constrained model is based on an Iterative Proportional Fitting process (Deming & Stephan, 1940).
 The arguments maxiter (50 by default) and mindiff (0.01 by default) can be used to tune the model. mindiff is the minimal tolerated relative error between the simulated and observed marginals. maxiter ensures that the algorithm stops even if it has not converged toward the mindiff wanted value.

 By default, when average = FALSE, nbrep matrices are generated from proba with multinomial random draws that will take different forms according to the model used.
 In this case, the models will deal with positive integers as inputs and outputs.
 Nevertheless, it is also possible to generate an average matrix based on a multinomial distribution (based on an infinite number of drawings).
 In this case, the models' inputs can be either positive integer or real numbers and the output (nbrep = 1 in this case) will be a matrix of positive real numbers.